tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关问题_intl_en.md

 [](id:que3)
 ### How long is the lifecycle of a TRTC room?
-- The first user who enters a room is the owner of the room, but cannot close the room.
+- The first user who enters a room is the owner of the room.
+Room owners cannot close rooms manually.
 - **In the call modes**, TRTC closes a room when all users exit the room.
-- **In the live streaming modes**, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is a viewer, TRTC will close the room in 10 minutes.
+- **In the live streaming modes**, if the last user who exits a room is an anchor, TRTC will close the room immediately; if the user is audience, TRTC will close the room in 10 minutes.
 - A user will be removed from a room 90 seconds after unexpected disconnection.
 If all users are unexpectedly disconnected, the room will be closed after 90 seconds.
 - If a user attempts to enter a room that does not exist, TRTC will automatically create a room with the ID entered.